-The Cook School, through the generosity of Anheuser-Busch, houses a 300-seat auditorium used throughout the year for presentations, meetings, conferences and ceremonies.
+The Chaifetz School, through the generosity of Anheuser-Busch, houses a 300-seat auditorium used throughout the year for presentations, meetings, conferences and ceremonies.
 The auditorium, located in Cook Hall, provides ample space for large events and is outfitted with audio-visual capabilities to support a variety of needs.

 The pre-function area provides ample space for receptions, registration, break-out space, meeting space, and networking before and after events for the variety of programs we host.